openhab/openhab-addons/bundles/org.openhab.binding.zway/README.md

 The entire infrastructure is maintained and developed by [Z-Wave.Me](https://www.z-wave.me/) with the help of a large community.

+A detailed step-by-step description of the binding configuration is also available on the [Z-Wave.Me Support site](https://help.z-wave.me/en/knowledge_base/art/149/cat/88/)

 Please note the **known issues** below.

 ### Approach